-All new trustees are inducted into the charity's processes having access to relevant documents such as the constitutional arrangement and policies and the most recent financial statements.
+It is endeavoured to ensure all new trustees are fully inducted into the charity's processes, having access to relevant documents such as the constitutional arrangement and policies and the most recent financial statements.
 An explanation is also provided of the obligations of the trustees, and the charity's administrative procedures and future plans and objectives.

 The trustees meet not less than twice a year and are responsible for the strategic direction and policy of the charity.
-The board of trustees has thirteen members from a variety of professional backgrounds relevant to the work of the charity.
+The board of trustees has sixteen members from a variety of professional backgrounds relevant to the work of the charity.
 In addition, a sub-committee meets up to four times per year to consider any funding requests and monitor the endowment fund activities.
 The sub-committee has five trustee members and invites up to nine representatives from NHS Orkney and the wider public.